The following terms: Junk Silver Coins - Constitutional Silver Coins - 90% Silver Coins.

 First of all, 1964 was the last year the US minted circulating 90% silver coins.
 Which means there is a limited fixed supply.

-All of the US 90% silver coins that have ever gotten produced, have been created.
-Most of them have likely been melted by now into other silver products, gone forever.
+All of the US 90% silver coins that have ever gotten produced are finite, and there are no more getting created.
+Most of the 90% US silver coins made have likely been melted by now into other industrial silver requiring products, gone forever from the legal tender silver coin supply.

 Junk silver coins get sought after for their silver content, and they have collector’s appeal as they are indeed a part of history in your hands.